Spain: Parliament passes law legalizing assisted suicide | DW | 18.03.2021

 The legislation allows medical staff to intentionally end a life to relieve suffering, known as euthanasia, and assisted suicide, meaning the patient carries out the procedure.

-Patients have to be Spanish citizens or legal residents and must be fully conscious when they request the mercy-killing.
+Patients have to be Spanish citizens or legal residents and must be fully conscious when they request the procedures.

 A request is to be submitted twice in writing, 15 days apart.
-It must be approved by two separate medics and an evaluation body, according to AFP news agency.
+It must be approved by two separate doctors and an evaluation body, according to AFP news agency.

 Doctors will have the right to reject requests if they believe requirements were not met.

 Far-right parties and religious groups strongly oppose the new legislation.
-The Vox party said it would challenge the law before the country's constitutional court.
+The far-right Vox party said it would challenge the law before the country's Constitutional Court.

 Euthanasia has long been a topic of public debate in Spain.
 An Academy Award-winning 2004 film titled "The Sea Inside" told the story of a man's assisted suicide in 1998 who was denied that right by Spanish courts.

-A 2019 poll showed that the majority of people in Spain supported mercy-killing.
+A 2019 poll showed that the majority of people in Spain supported decriminalizing assisted suicide .

 Euthanasia is legal in Belgium, Luxembourg and the Netherlands.
+In Switzerland assisted suicide is exempt from punishment.
 Portugal's parliament also approved a bill to legalize assisted suicide, but the country's top court blocked the decision.